opentok/opentok-node/README.md

 Example: P2P enabled
 <pre>
-location = 'localhost'
+var location = '127.0.0.1'; // use an IP of 'localhost' var sessionId = '';
-sessionId = ''
 opentok.create_session(location, {'p2p.preference':'enabled'}, function(result){
   sessionId = result;
 });
 </pre>

 ### Generating Token
 With the generated session_id and an OpenTokSDK object, you can start generating tokens for each user.
+See <http://www.tokbox.com/opentok/api/tools/documentation/api/server_side_libraries.html#generate_token> for more details.
-`generate_token` takes in an object with 1-4 properties, and RETURNS a token:
+`generate_token` takes in an object with 1-4 properties, and RETURNS a token as a string:
-> session_id (string) - REQUIRED.
+> session_id [string] - REQUIRED.
 This token is tied to the session it is generated with
-> role (string) - OPTIONAL. subscriber, publisher, or moderator
+> role [string] - OPTIONAL. opentok.RoleConstants.{SUBSCRIBER|PUBLISHER|MODERATOR}.
+Publisher role used when omitted.
-> expire_time (int) - OPTIONAL.
-Time when token will expire in unix timestamp
+> expire_time [int] - OPTIONAL.
+Time when token will expire in unix timestamp.
-> connection_data (string) - OPTIONAL.
-Stores metadata to pass to other users connected to the session. (names, user id, etc)
+> connection_data [string] - OPTIONAL.
+Stores static metadata to pass to other users connected to the session. (eg. names, user id, etc)

 Example:
 <pre>
-token = opentok.generate_token({sessionId:session_id, role:OpenTok.RoleConstants.PUBLISHER, connection_data:"hello"})
+var token = opentok.generate_token({session_id:session_id, role:OpenTok.RoleConstants.PUBLISHER, connection_data:"userId:42"});
 </pre>

 ### Downloading Archive Videos
-To Download archived video, you must have an Archive ID which you get from the javascript library
+To Download archived video, you must have an Archive ID (from the client), and a moderator token.
+For more information see <http://www.tokbox.com/opentok/api/tools/documentation/api/server_side_libraries.html#download_archive>.

 #### Quick Overview of the javascript library: <http://www.tokbox.com/opentok/api/tools/js/documentation/api/Session.html#createArchive>
 1. Create an event listener on `archiveCreated` event: `session.addEventListener('archiveCreated', archiveCreatedHandler);`